 - 2019 design trends that stand out to you.

-All of these ideas give you an opportunity to promote your premium products alongside some helpful information.
-These are very basic ideas but hopefully they give you an idea of why research is important.
+All of these ideas allow you to promote your premium products alongside some helpful information.
+These are very basic ideas but hopefully, they give you an idea of why research is important.